 Which are some ways to improve hair texture and dryness

 Depends on the texture, for example, if you are trying to bring out curly hair texture, your best bet is to use cream-based products such as Shea butter, coconut oil, etc. As far as improving dry hair, what I find that works the best, is oils that are light enough to be absorbed by the cuticle/fiber of the hair, avoid heat styling, and alcohol-based products.

 I often find people trying to combat dry scalp with shampoos that are specifically designed for that, but I believe that when your scalp is dry, the last thing you want to do is put more shampoo on it.
 Instead, I try to use oils on my scalp to help it with the dryness.
 Avoid using shampoos with sulfates (salts).

 I love using Argan oil before I go to bed, I apply a few drops of it on my hands and gently massage it onto the scalp.

 Are hair masks good for dry hair

 Of course, again, I am a big fan of brands that are botanically infused, plant-based, etc. My favorite one is Shu Uemura Musk Rose oil for colored hair and the Minu hair mask by Davines made with salina capers to protect color from fading.

 Is dry shampoo good or bad for dry hair

 Everything in moderation is okay.
-There are some products out there that can compromise the integrity of the hair and scalp but some fantastic companies like klorane who offers excellent Dry Shampoo options without all the irritants and flammable gases.
+There are some products out there that can compromise the integrity of the hair and scalp but some fantastic companies like chlorine offer excellent Dry Shampoo options without all the irritants and flammable gases.

-Have a look on our tutorial on how to apply Dry Shampoo
+Have a look at our tutorial on how to apply Dry Shampoo